Home » Clinical Trial

 About CTD

 Since its first initiation of GCP compliant clinical trial in 2001, the Clinical Trial Directorate (CTD) conducts various drugs, vaccines, and devices trials; as well as Bioequivalence and pharmacovigilance studies.
 We are devoted to the design, protocol writing, conduct, management, monitoring and reporting of clinical trials for academic and regulatory purposes.
-Strengthening the local heath innovation and clinical development of traditional medicines are areas of potential collaboration for improvement of patient care in the country thus CTD is working towards these.
-We are also mandated for capacity building, trainings such as GCP, quality management and community engagement in improving the clinical trial environment in the country.
+Strengthening the local heath innovation and clinical development of traditional medicinal products are areas of potential collaboration for improvement of patient care in the country.
+The CTD is dedicated for supporting postgraduate studies in clinical research and provide short term training on GCP, Research ethics, GCP monitoring, Methods in Clinical Trial, and other need based trainings.
+We are also mandated to develop satellite trial sites, support/mentor other clinical trial sites in capacity building, trainings, quality management and community engagement in improving the clinical trial landscape in the country.

-The CTD currently has a clinical trial site with phase I trial facilities including study ward, safety clinical laboratory and acquired experiences in setting up collaborating satellite trial sites in several health care facilities in Addis Ababa and beyond when deemed necessary.
+The CTD currently has a clinical trial site with phase I trial facilities including study ward, safety clinical laboratory; and acquired experiences in setting up collaborating satellite trial sites in several health care facilities in Addis Ababa and beyond.
+A state of the art clinical trial site infrastructure with all the facilities for phase I and bioequivalence studies including participant screening facilities, study ward with several beds, study pharmacy, quality trial management, archiving, clinical trial safety laboratory, bio analytical laboratory and emergency facilities is under development within AHRI’s new research complex.

-Accordingly, the CTD can functionally has the following research teams:
+Accordingly, the CTD currently has the following divisions:

 The Evaluation of Standardized Treatment Regimen of Anti-TB drugs for patients with MDR TB (STREAM II ) is an international multicenter randomized controlled phase III trial with a non-inferiority design comparing all oral MDR TB drugs against injectable regimen.